Cycling Lon Las Cymru

 250 miles through the heart of Wales on traffic-free paths and quiet roads

-Guidebook to cycling Lôn Las Cymru, a 255 mile (410km) route from Cardiff, or 242 mile (390km) from Chepstow to Holyhead, showcasing Wales's beautiful rural heartland.
+Guidebook to cycling Lôn Las Cymru, a 255 mile (410km) route from Cardiff, or 242 miles (390km) from Chepstow to Holyhead, showcasing Wales' beautiful rural heartland.
 Cycling is on quiet roads and traffic-free paths, and although there are some mountainous sections, gradients are mostly gentle.
-The route can be completed in 4-7 days.
+The route can be completed in 4 to 7 days.

 SeasonsThe best time to go is between April and October when the days are longer and the weather is at its best.

 CentresThe route passes through many of the main towns in the Brecon Beacons, Black Mountains, Cambrian Mountains and Snowdonia National Park.

 DifficultyThe route can be ridden as a leisure ride or as a challenge and there are schedules for both types of rider.
 There are mountainous sections in Mid Wales but gradients are never severe and some, such as that up the Vale of Ewyas, barely perceptible until the very top.

 Must SeeLôn Las Cymru runs from Cardiff or Chepstow to Holyhead, passing through the heart of Wales.
 Translating loosely as Wales' Green Lane, it is the preeminent cycle route in Wales, passing through lush countryside, and following quiet lanes and former railway lines.